foundationallm/nextgenai-agents-workshop/README.md

 Run [first_agent.py](./first-agent.py).

 ## Exercise 3: Create an agent with Code Interpreter in AI Foundry ##

+This exercise is performed in the Azure AI Foundry portal.
+Before starting the exercise, please make sure you have completed the [Sign into the Azure AI Foundry portal](#sign-into-the-azure-ai-foundry-portal) instructions from the [Prerequisites](#prerequisites) section.
+The instructions assume you are already signed into the Azure AI Foundry portal and have selected your project.

+To complete this exercise, follow these steps:

 ## Exercise 4: Create an agent with Code Interpreter with Python and AI Foundry ##